csdurfee/csdurfee.github.io/content/le-simulation.md

 4    0.157315
 5    0.154062
 ```
-The normalization also corrects for the fact that some shooters have higher FG% overall than other players.
+The normalization also corrects for the fact that shooters have different overall FG percentages.

 Normalized values can then be compared to other players' values.
 The lower the entropy, the more similar their shapes are.